Graduate Student Services

 - Services are available to students who live outside the United States.
 Support starts once a student’s application is accepted.
 International Student Support services range from guiding the student through the process to gain access to the country, to advising students during their adjustment to living and studying in the U.S.

 - St. Scholastica is committed to fostering a learning environment that is culturally diverse and pluralistic.
-Our Office of Diversity and Inclusion staff are available as resources and advocates for supporting and sustaining inclusion and diversity throughout the entire campus community.
+Our Office of Equity, Diversity and Inclusion staff are available as resources and advocates for supporting and sustaining inclusion and diversity throughout the entire campus community.
 Services encompass academic and personal advocacy, leadership opportunities, training, awareness and fun.

 - Support for developing a meaningful career path is available to all students.
 The Career Services staff can help with everything from exploring careers to planning a job search, and from personal branding to social media.